 Prince Sociology Scholarship

-Awarded to full-time undergraduate or graduate student majoring in Sociology.
-Student must be in good standing with a minimum GPA of 3.0.
+Awarded to a full-time undergraduate or graduate student majoring in Sociology.
+The student must be in good standing with a minimum GPA of 3.0.
 Financial need may be a consideration, but not a determining factor.

 For graduate students, University scholarships and Graduate School Scholarships are also available.

 - To apply for the SUSU scholarships, go to http://www.shsu.edu/~fao_www/scholarships/index.html.

 - To apply for the graduate scholarships, go to http://www.shsu.edu/academics/humanities-and-social-sciences/scholarships.html

 For more information, please contact

 Dr. Jin Young Choi, Director of Graduate Studies,

 Dr. Jason Konefal, Chair of the Scholarship Committee